Gestational Diabetes in Pregnancy

 Preventing developing diabetes in the future

 IMPORTANT After your birth - - we strongly recommend you continue to follow advice on healthy diet and lifestyle to reduce the risk of developing Type 2 Diabetes.
-Some women and patients who have had GDM will develop Type 2 Diabetes.
+Up to fifty percent of women and patients who have had GDM will develop Type 2 Diabetes.
 A healthy diet and lifestyle is also recommended for your baby when they start eating solid foods (and of course your partner too).

 To reduce the risk of developing diabetes you can also refer yourself to the local diabetes prevention programme.
 This is run by the local Healthier You service and is accessible here: